WCU's Criminal Justice Online Program has been rated as a #1 Best Buy in the Get Educated rankings.

 WCU's Criminal Justice Online Program gives students the convenience and flexibility to pursue a B.S. or minor from their own location while preparing for a professional career or further graduate study.

-All the online program's courses are accessed through the Blackboard course management system—all instructional activities such as lectures, group interactions, reading assignments, class projects, presentations, submission of assignments, e-mail exchange, test administration, and other course functions occur within the Blackboard environment.
+All the online program's courses are accessed through the Canvas course management system—all instructional activities such as lectures, group interactions, reading assignments, class projects, presentations, submission of assignments, e-mail exchange, test administration, and other course functions occur within the Canvas environment.

 Admission to the Criminal Justice Distance Learning Program is not guaranteed.
 The admission process involves two discrete steps.